api-platform/docs/core/performance.md

 ### Eager Loading

-By default Doctrine comes with [lazy loading](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html#by-lazy-loading) - usually a killer time-saving feature but also a performance killer with large applications.
+By default, Doctrine comes with [lazy loading](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html#by-lazy-loading) - usually a killer time-saving feature but also a performance killer with large applications.

 Fortunately, Doctrine offers another approach to solve this problem: [eager loading](https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/working-with-objects.html#by-eager-loading).
 This can easily be enabled for a relation: `#[ORM\ManyToOne(fetch: "EAGER")]`.

-By default in API Platform, we made the choice to force eager loading for all relations, with or without the Doctrine `fetch` attribute.
+By default in API Platform, we chose to force eager loading for all relations, with or without the Doctrine `fetch` attribute.
 Thanks to the eager loading [extension](extensions.md).
 The `EagerLoadingExtension` will join every readable association according to the serialization context.
 If you want to fetch an association that is not serializable, you have to bypass `readable` and `readableLink` by using the `fetchEager` attribute on the property declaration, for example: